ChristinaJackson/trivia-app-vanillaJS/README.md

     - `http-server`
     - this will start a local server
     - copy the http address listed in the command line and paste into your browser
+    - run the index.html file to start the app

+**Alternatively**
+- After cloning the project, you can use the Live Server extension in VSCode to run the project from the index.html file.
+[Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ## How it Works
 ![Image of project start page](./projectImages/triviaInAction.gif)